Recipeezy/recipeezy-back-end/Recipeezy-endpoints.md

 }
 ```

-THIS ENDPOINT IS NOT WORKING RIGHT NOW

-https://recipeezy-app.herokuapp.com/recipe_history/1/add/  <-- this endpoint allows us to swap a recipe from being related to the Selected Recipes container to being related to the Recipe History container.
+https://recipeezy-app.herokuapp.com/recipe_history/1/  <-- this endpoint allows us to swap a recipe from being related to the Selected Recipes container to being related to the Recipe History container.
 You just need to specify which recipe via the id.
 So in this case the "1" in the url path needs to be whatever id number of the recipe you want to move to the recipe history container.

-THIS ENDPOINT IS NOT WORKING RIGHT NOW

-https://recipeezy-app.herokuapp.com/selected_recipes/1/add/ <-- this endpoint allows us to swap a recipe from being related to the recipe history container to being related to the Selected Recipes container.
+https://recipeezy-app.herokuapp.com/selected_recipes/1/ <-- this endpoint allows us to swap a recipe from being related to the recipe history container to being related to the Selected Recipes container.
 You just need to specify which recipe via the id.
 So in this case the "1" in the url path needs to be whatever id number of the recipe you want to move to the recipe Selected Recipes.

 ### PATCH requests